-My current favorite is Cashback Monitor.
-I find it’s usually the most up-to-date, and there are lots of handy features!
+The MMS team’s current favorite is Cashback Monitor.
+We find it’s usually the most up-to-date, and there are lots of handy features.

 So if you value Alaska Airlines miles at ~1.8 cents each, and British Airways Avios points at just 1 cent each, you can type that into Cashback Monitor.

 Then when you click on a merchant, you’ll see which is the better deal according to YOU.

 Here are a few tips to help you get the most for your money.

 Stack promotions for even more rewards

 If you know what you’re doing, you can get an even better return than what the shopping portal aggregators tell you.
 That’s because you can sometimes “stack” bonuses, to earn more than one for the same purchase.

 For example, you can stack AMEX Offers with most shopping portal deals.
 Add an offer to your AMEX credit card, and use that card to make an eligible purchase on the retailer’s website through an online shopping portal, then earn even more cash back.

 Monitor bonus promotions